-I want to read more books about autistic women in 2021.
+I want to read more books about autistic and Aspergers women and girls in 2021.
 Want to read along with me?

 I’m an autistic woman who’s also a big reader.
 I’m on track to read about 80 books this year.
 I know a lot of people manage more than that, but I’ve got kids, a job, and a blog, you know?
 There’s only so much time in a day.

-One genre I have really been enjoying are neurodiversity memoirs.
-As a woman was diagnosed with autism in my 30s, I really appreciate reading about about other women's journeys and experiences.
+One genre I have really been enjoying are neurodiversity memoirs by women with autism.
+As a woman was diagnosed with autism in my 30s, I really appreciate reading about about other women’s journeys and experiences.

 But, I don’t know if you’ve been in a bookstore lately, but there are So Many Options!
 And I’m so thrilled that so many people are coming out about their experiences and struggles, but how do I, an autistic with really weak working memory, remember which book I want to read next?